March (territory): Marca Hispanica

-But communications were arduous, and the power centre was far away.
+Communications were arduous, and the power centre was far away.
 Primitive feudal entities developed, self-sufficient and agrarian, each ruled by a small hereditary military elite.
-The sequence in Catalonia exhibits a pattern that emerges similarly in marches everywhere.
-The Count is appointed by the king (from 802), the appointment settles on the heirs of a strong count (Sunifred) and the appointment becomes a formality, until the position is declared hereditary (897) and then the County declares itself independent (by Borrell II in 985).
+The sequence in the County of Barcelona exhibits a pattern that emerges similarly in marches everywhere: the count is appointed by the king (from 802), the appointment settles on the heirs of a strong count (Sunifred) and the appointment becomes a formality, until the position is declared hereditary (897) and then the count declares independence (by Borrell II in 985).
 At each stage the de facto situation precedes the de jure assertion, which merely regularizes an existing fact of life.
 This is feudalism in the larger landscape.

-Certain of the Counts aspired to the characteristically Frankish (Germanic) title "Margrave of the Hispanic March", a "margrave" being a graf ("count") of the march.
+Some counts aspired to the characteristically Frankish (Germanic) title "Margrave of the Hispanic March", a "margrave" being a graf ("count") of the march.

-The early History of Andorra provides a fairly typical career of another such buffer state, the only modern survivor in the Pyrenees of the Hispanic Marches.
+The early history of Andorra provides a fairly typical career of another such march county, the only modern survivor in the Pyrenees of the Hispanic Marches.